ivnvxd/pyquest/markdown/03_control_flow_and_data_flows.md

     x is less than or equal to 5

-#### Nested conditions <a id="nested-conditions"></a>
+### Nested conditions <a id="nested-conditions"></a>

-Nested conditions are conditional statements that are placed inside other conditional statements.
+_Nested conditions_ are conditional statements that are placed inside other conditional statements.
 Nested conditions allow you to check for multiple conditions and execute different code depending on the outcome of those conditions.

 You can have multiple levels of nested conditions to check for multiple conditions and execute different code depending on the outcome of those conditions.
 However, it's important to keep your code organized and easy to read, so you should avoid nesting too many conditions if possible.

+If you find yourself nesting too many conditions, you should consider refactoring your code to make it more readable.

 ```python